SyneRBI/SIRF/doc/UserGuide.md

 We remind that every derived class inherits all methods of its base class.

+##### ListmodeData (PET)

+An STIR-specitic acquisition data container class for list-mode  data objects.
+Inherits from `sirf.SIRF.ContainerBase`.

+###### Methods:

+    ListmodeData        Constructor.
+If no arguments are present, creates an empty object, otherwise specifies the file containing raw data get_info      (PET) Returns information on the acquisition data as a string.

 ##### AcquisitionData

 An engine-specific acquisition data container class for acquisition data objects.
 Inherits from `sirf.SIRF.DataContainer`.